Google EEA Compliance and Consent Signals Guide (2026)

 Step 1: Access Your GA4 Property

-- Navigate to the desired GA4 property where you want to manage consent settings.
+- Open the GA4 property where you want to manage consent.

 Step 2: Navigate to the Admin section

-- Click on the Admin option at the bottom left menu bar.
+- Click on the Admin option at the bottom left of the menu bar.

 Step 3: Select Your Web Data Stream